My Chef's Apron

 • 📖 Recipe

-• It's dense, rich, and incredibly moist, like a pound cake.
+• Tender cake: It's dense and incredibly moist, like a pound cake.

-• It is an easy low-carb cake recipe that does not require much work.
+• Easy to make: It is an easy cake recipe that doesn't require much work.

 Ingredients like almond flour, Swerve, orange zest, vanilla extract, yogurt, 3 eggs, butter, Brandy, brewed coffee, salt and baking powder displayed on a table in individual bowls.

-Almond flour: choose a fine-blanched almond flour.
+Almond flour: Choose fine-blanched almond flour.
 It's what will give this cake that crumbly pound cake-like texture.

 Note: Almond meal (from ground almonds) or coarse almond flour will not provide the same texture and result in a more grainy cake.